 We are actively interested in submissions from writers of underrepresented communities, including, but in no way limited to, writers of any gender, sexual orientation, race, religion, nationality, class, and physical or mental ability.
 We believe in the rich potential and diversity of humanity, and seek to have that belief reflected in the stories published in the ARCANA.

 In more concrete terms: stories should be longer than 1k and less than 5k, but special consideration will be given to longer pieces should the writing demand such attention.
 Novella length material is better suited for Underland Press (and details regarding those submissions requirements can be found here).
 Submissions should be in .doc or .rtf formation.
-Stories must be compatible to both an online presentation and a print publication.
+Stories must be relatively-compatible to both an online presentation and a print publication.

 Please submit your stories to firstname.lastname@example.org, along with a brief cover letter that mentions the word count of your story as well as the highlights of your recent publishing adventures.